The altitude winds blowing in the troposphere represent an energy source that is larger than the world’s current energy needs.

 Kitenergy’s technology can achieve a higher power density than current wind-farm installations.

 On a given site, as a function of wind variations in speed and direction, the energy produced by a wind generator at the nominal power in a single year is measured by its Capacity Factor (CF).
-In sites with high Suitability Index for wind turbines, Kitenergy technology can theoretically reach a capacity factor of up to 48%, exceeding the latest horizontal axis windmill performances.
+The CF is highly influenced by the height at which the wind is captured.
+Considering that the average operational height of K100 is 200m we can guarantee a CF similar to one of a 5MW windmill.
 Considering its competitive total cost of installation and maintenance, the economic return with Kitenergy’s technology becomes higher.
-Such exceptional figures can be achieved on the basis of the increased flexibility in wind farm layout optimisation, such as the possibility of coordinating the wings’ flight at different altitudes, thus avoiding aerodynamic interference.
+Such exceptional figures can be achieved based on the increased flexibility in wind farm layout optimisation, such as the possibility of coordinating the wings’ flight at different altitudes, thus avoiding aerodynamic interference.

 FLEXIBLE AND SUSTAINABLE ENERGY SOLUTIONS